HugoGomes233/HugoGomesChatbot/README.md

- 📄 PDF Q&A Chatbot
+# 📄 PDF Q&A Chatbot

-Interactive chatbot that answers questions about any PDF using Azure OpenAI, LangChain, and ChromaDB.
+Interactive chatbot that answers questions about any PDF using **Azure OpenAI**, **LangChain**, and **ChromaDB**.
+The project consists of a **Python backend** (FastAPI + LangChain) and a **React frontend** for chat interaction.

+---

-⚡ Features
+## ⚡ Features

-Load and process any PDF file.
+- Load and process any PDF file.

-Split PDF into chunks for efficient retrieval.
+- Split PDF into chunks for efficient retrieval.

-Generate embeddings with Azure OpenAI (text-embedding-3-large).
+- Generate embeddings using **Azure OpenAI (text-embedding-3-large)**.

-Store embeddings in Chroma vector database.
+- Store embeddings in **Chroma vector database**.

-Retrieval-based QA with AzureChatOpenAI.
+- Retrieval-based QA using **AzureChatOpenAI**.

-Streamlit-based interactive chatbot UI.
+- Interactive chat UI with React.
+- Typing indicator and smooth chat scrolling.

+---

-🚀 Installation
+## 🚀 Installation

+1. Clone the repository:
+git clone <repo-url>
+cd <repo-folder>

+Create a Python virtual environment and install dependencies: python -m venv venv source venv/bin/activate  # Linux / Mac venv\Scripts\activate     # Windows pip install -r requirements.txt

-Create a .env file:
+Create a .env file with your Azure credentials: env
 AZURE_OPENAI_ENDPOINT=<your-azure-endpoint>
 AZURE_OPENAI_API_KEY=<your-azure-api-key>
 AZURE_OPENAI_DEPLOYMENT_NAME=<your-embedding-deployment-name>
 AZURE_OPENAI_CHAT_DEPLOYMENT_NAME=<your-chat-deployment-name>

+Install frontend dependencies:
+cd frontend
+npm install
 💻 Usage

-Run the Streamlit interface
-streamlit run bot_ui.py

-Enter the full path of the PDF.

-Ask questions interactively.

-Streamlit handles the interface and calls the core QA engine.
+1. Run Backend
+bash
+Copiar código
+uvicorn main:app --reload
+FastAPI backend exposes /ask endpoint for the chat queries.

-2. Run Ragas tests (optional)
+2. Run Frontend
-python -m ragas_tests.bot_ragas

-Evaluates the bot against predefined queries in ragas_dataset.py.

-Returns metrics or compares answers with expected responses.
+npm start

+React frontend Hugo CV and you can interact with a chat bot.

+Ask questions interactively; the frontend communicates with FastAPI.

 🧠 How It Works

-Load PDF → Splits PDF text into chunks.
+Load PDF → PDF is read and split into chunks.

-Vector Store → Converts chunks to embeddings and stores them in ChromaDB.
+Vector Store → Chunks are converted to embeddings using Azure OpenAI and stored in ChromaDB.

-QA Chain → Uses RetrievalQA with AzureChatOpenAI to generate answers.
+QA Chain → RetrievalQA with AzureChatOpenAI retrieves relevant chunks and generates answers.

-Chat Loop → Streamlit frontend
+Chat Loop → Frontend displays the conversation and typing indicator in real time.

 📌 Notes
 PDFs must be text-based (not scanned images).

 Adjust chunk_size and chunk_overlap in CharacterTextSplitter for performance tuning.

-Retrieval-based answers depend on the stored chunks.
+Retrieval-based answers depend on the stored chunks in ChromaDB.